lassana/continuous-audiorecorder/README.md

         compile "com.github.lassana:continuous-audiorecorder:1.0.0"
     }

-or just copy the `recorder` module into your project and add new dependency:
+or just copy the `recorder` module into your project and add a new dependency:

     dependencies {
         compile project(':recorder')